- When is the application deadline? →

 How many summers can I participate in this program?

-In general, interns may participate in the program for two summers.
+In general, interns may participate in the program for up to three summers.

 Is there help with travel costs?